nlpTRIZ/jetson_docker_X_forwarding/README.md

 Install https://mobaxterm.mobatek.net/ and use it to connect to the jetson with -X option.

 ### With Mac
-Type `DISPLAY=:0` and then connect to the jetson using -X option.
+Install https://www.xquartz.org/ and use it connect to the jetson with -X option.

 ## Use Remote Desktop instead of X forwarding
 ### Principle